-timing of radio stations' launch date.
+A final threat to identification is the possibility of a change happening in coverage areas simultaneously to but independently of the launch of radios.
+To interfere with the variation I am using, such a change would have to closely follow radios' coverage areas rather than, e.g., being related to the travel time between survey clusters and the radio tower for which I control.
+In addition, it would have to be closely associated with the timing of radio stations' launch date.
 Although such a change is difficult to imagine, one piece of evidence speaks against it.
 Specifically, thinking of education, such a change could be a supply side effect of schooling (though, again, it seems unlikely that such an effect would closely follow the radio stations' coverage area).
 In Tables D.3 and D.4 (in the appendix), I study changes in reasons for school dropout.
 If such an effect were present, effects would likely be driven by the availability of a school for girls or improved transport to school.
 I find no evidence for such supply side factors speaking against this being a driver of the results.
 While this speaks against this type of endogeneity, it is further important to acknowledge that community radio may, of course, drive such change.
 For instance, if listeners put more value on education, this may increase demand and, ultimately, supply thereof (e.g., through economic or political channels).

-Finally, I test the robustness of the results with respect to regression specifications.
+Finally, I test the robustness of the findings with respect to regression specifications.
 The above results show that the results are robust to varying the functional form of the treatment variable or definitions of the dependent variable (in the context of educational outcomes).
-In addition, Section ?? (in the appendix) varies the regression framework by applying different standard errors /clustered at the subdistrict level) and varying the distance threshold of data inclusion.
+In addition, Section G (in the appendix) varies the regression framework by applying different standard errors, clustered at the subdistrict level) and varying the distance threshold of data inclusion.
 The results are robust to any of the above changes.
 Finally, I also show that the results are robust to computing the coverage probability.
 While I explicitly compute the probability density function of potential survey locations for the paper's main results, the results replicate when simply assuming a uniform distribution (see Table E.2 and E.3 in appendix).